TaikiMiyagawa/SPRT-TANDEM/README.md

   - TensorBoard logger class

 ## Nosaic MNIST Example
 (Cannot open the image in Anonymous Github)

+Nosaic (Noise + mOSAIC) MNIST is suitable for early classification of time series.
+You can generate Nosaic MNIST running `make_nmnist.py`.

+__An example video__

 ![](./NMNIST.svg)

 ## Citation